is8ac/aural2/paper/aural2.md

 The data preparation loop is as follows:

 - From the set of labeled audio clips, randomly select 7.
 - For each clip:

-    -   At random, select two positive integers such that the second is
-        > less than 312, and exactly 100 more than the first.
+  - At random, select two positive integers such that the second isless than 312, and exactly 100 more than the first.

-    -   From both the inputs and the targets for this clip, take the
-        > slice of 100 time steps defined by the two numbers previously
+  - From both the inputs and the targets for this clip, take the slice of 100 time steps defined by the two numbers previously selected.
-        > selected.

--   We now have 7 inputs of 100 time slices, and 7 corresponding targets
-    > of 100 time slices.
+- We now have 7 inputs of 100 time slices, and 7 corresponding targets of 100 time slices.

--   Convert these two sets to tensors, a float32 input tensor of shape
-    > \[7, 100, 13\] and an int32 target tensor of shape \[7, 100\].
+- Convert these two sets to tensors, a float32 input tensor of shape \[7, 100, 13\] and an int32 target tensor of shape \[7, 100\].

--   Write this input-target pair to the minibatch channel, blocking
-    > until there are fewer than three mini batches in the channel.
+- Write this input-target pair to the minibatch channel, blocking until there are fewer than three mini batches in the channel.

 The training loop reads a mini batch from the mini batch channel and evaluates the training LSTM graph on the inputs and targets, thereby